Make an application for Housing Benefits

 - have been placed in temporary accommodation by Kingston Council because you were homeless; or

 If the above does not apply to you, you will need to claim Universal Credit instead for help with your rent.
 You will still need to claim a Council Tax Reduction separately as this is not included in Universal Credit payments.

 If you have over £16,000 in savings you won’t normally qualify for any housing benefit or Council Tax Reduction, unless you qualify for Pension Credit (Guarantee Credit).

 How much you get depends on your income and circumstances and whether you rent from a private or registered social landlord.

-If you rent privately, we use Local Housing Allowance (LHA) rates to work out Housing Benefit.
-You can find the Local Housing Allowance rates online that applies to you.
-If you are not sure how many bedrooms you are entitled to, use the LHA Bedroom Calculator .
+If you rent privately, we use Local Housing Allowance (LHA) rates to work out Housing benefits.
+You can find the Local Housing Allowance rates online that apply to you.
+If you are not sure how many bedrooms you are entitled to, use the LHA Bedroom Calculator.